-Reflections has been a staple arts program in many schools for over 50 years in many schools.
+Reflections has been a staple arts program in many schools for over 50 years.
 Through the efforts of our Local PTAs, millions of students have found a creative outlet in the areas of dance choreography, film production, literature, music composition, photography, and visual arts.
-For full details, see txpta.org/reflections
+For full details, see txpta.org/reflections.